Constance Gordon-Cumming: Visit to California

+Visit to China and end of life

 In 1879, while visiting Peking, China, Miss Gordon-Cumming met William Hill Murray, a Scottish missionary to China.
 He had invented the Numeral Type system, through which blind and illiterate Chinese learned to read and write, by assigning numbers to each of the 408 Chinese Mandarin sounds.
 Gordon-Cumming wrote a book (1899) about the system and supported the school for the rest of her life.

+End of life and legacy

 She died in Scotland on 4 September 1924, and is buried near Crieff.

+Gordon-Cumming displayed her watercolor sketches on the outside of a hotel in Yosemite Valley.
+This is considered to be the first art exhibit in Yosemite.

 The Honolulu Museum of Art, the Oakland Museum of California and the Yosemite Museum are among the public collections holding works by Constance Gordon-Cumming.